 You can mark easily on either side of an FRP panel, but I prefer to mark on the back where the surface is smooth.
 I get a straighter line with less effort.
 Use a carpenter’s square and a straightedge to get a perfect line.
 Your cut will only be as good as your line.

 Scribe and snap

 In a pinch, you can just slice into the panel with a good sharp knife and then fold back and forth along the slice.
 Don’t try to cut the FRP all the way through.
+FRP looks like it should be really easy to cut, but the fiberglass component makes it much harder.
 Just get a good groove in the material.
 After a few back and forth motions, it will break relatively cleanly and without making a mess.
 The fiberglass content keeps it from breaking completely smoothly like you can get with sheet styrene using this method.

 You can dress the edge with a few swipes of 60-grit sandpaper to smooth it out.
 If you don’t have many tools and don’t want to spend money on tools, this method gets it done.